Disqo is a marketing research company known mainly for its large survey base.

 Over the years, Smartlook users at Disqo developed a well-oiled machine on how to get rid of bugs.

 Smartlook’s NextGen platform released at the end of 2020 brought several positive changes.
-The main one is that NextGen made it much easier to focus on user privacy and comply with CCPA goals.
+The main one is that NextGen made it much easier to focus on user privacy.

 Besides, it is now much simpler to switch between the different developer environments from testing to staging to production.
 NextGen was designed to work in teams.
 Currently, Disqo is trying to fully utilize the report sharing and user permission system to polish their already well-developed workflow.